tetragrade/veracity-ttrpg/readme.md

 		</tbody>
     </table><!--the gain should always be +1, or +d-something, don't do +2,+3,...
 A stressor of that magnitude should create uncertainty.-->
 ## Initiative & Combat.
-+ If you can't take any more Stress, your can give up, or go to blows.
-\
-&nbsp;

 + Characters start with 0 HP, it is granted by protective equipment & magical means.
 They regain all HP at the end of each scene.
 + Damage usually reduces HP.
 In some cases Damage inflicts an equal number of Wounds instead: when the target is immobilised, unsuspecting, or has 0 HP.
 + If the outcome of an attack is uncertain, the defender is always the one to Save.